matheuspedrosam/matheuspedrosam/README.md

 - 🔭 I’m currently studying on Cesmac
-- 🌱 I’m currently learning Ruby and (HTML/CSS) and JavaScript
+- 🌱 I’m currently learning Ruby and (HTML/CSS) and JavaScript and SQL

 <div align="center">